 Simply relax, walk along the beaches, be pampered in exotic spas – or do absolutely nothing.
 The choice is yours.

-Our Tanzania safaris are tailor made to your exact requirements but do not cost the earth!
-Enjoy a safari with your own vehicle and expereinced safari guide/driver for the greatest flexibility or if travelling with children.
+Our Tanzania safaris are tailor made to your exact requirements - enjoy a safari with your own vehicle and experienced safari guide/driver for the greatest flexibility or if travelling with children.
+We have a number of small group safaris we can offer which combine well with some time at the coast or Zanzibar, Mafia and Pemba islands.
 We are happy to quote for all budgets and for all types of lodges and camps, from the comfortable to the very best, exclusive properties.